 “I’m getting older and with 14 clubs it’s really heavy,” he explained.
 “I don’t like to use the electric carts since you have to go all the way around the greens.”

 Two weeks earlier Pagunsan narrowly missed out on securing a place at Royal St George’s when Rikuya Hoshino pushed him into second spot at the Asia Pacific Diamond Cup.
+Although he then qualified at the Mizuno Open, he subsequently withdrew from the Championship.

 He was the 2011 winner of the Asian Tour Order of Merit, in a season when he lost a play-off for the Barclays Singapore Open to Gonzalo Fernandez-Castano.
 Five years before that Pagunsan marked his European Tour debut with a runner-up finish behind Jose Manuel Lara at the Hong Kong Open.